Join a free event

 UVA Acceptance Rate - Overview

-The overall UVA acceptance rate for 2024-2025 is approximately 18.7%, reflecting the university’s highly competitive admissions process.
+The overall UVA acceptance rate for last year was approximately 15.65%, reflecting the university’s highly competitive admissions process.
 However, this rate varies significantly based on residency:

 Working with an expert coach from Leland can give you the personalized guidance and insights needed to craft a standout application.
 Our coaches have a proven track record of helping students achieve their academic goals, offering support with essay editing, interview preparation, and application strategy.
 Ready to increase your chances of becoming a proud Cavalier?